penibelst/jekyll-compress-html/README.md

 Works on Github Pages, because no plugins required.
 The layout is written in pure [Liquid][2].

-The main reason for that layout is to get rid of whitespaces.
-Check out *[Fighting the Space Between Inline Block Elements][3]* for better understanding of the topic.
+The main reason for the compression is to [fight the space between inline block elements][3].
 Size reduction is a welcome gain.

 ## Installation